 BioDetect: Identifying Non-Urine Substances

-Healthcare providers rely on medication compliance test results to assist in measuring compliance and establishing recent substance use.
+Healthcare providers rely on medication adherence test results to assist in measuring compliance and evaluating recent substance use.
 Providers must remain aware of specimen substitution attempts to avoid misuse and diversion going unidentified.
-Aegis has developed an expanded validity measure called BioDetect™ to assist with identification of substituted and synthetic urine specimens.
+Aegis’s expanded validity measure called BioDetect™ assists with identification of substituted and synthetic urine specimens.
 Through the identification of unique markers expected in human urine, healthcare providers have greater insight into an individual’s medication adherence.

 BioDetect™ Testing at Aegis

-Individuals may substitute a specimen to mask the use of non-prescribed substances or may spike a prescribed drug into the substituted specimen in an attempt to appear compliant with prescribed medications.
+Individuals may substitute a specimen to mask the use of non-prescribed substances or may spike a prescribed drug into the substituted specimen to appear compliant with prescribed medications.
 This can create difficulty for providers, who are utilizing routine specimen validity testing, to adequately identify aberrant behaviors.
-Synthetic urine is one mechanism of substitution and is typically manufactured to include creatinine, specific gravity, appropriate pH, or other specimen validity parameters in the samples.1 Aegis’s BioDetect™ test includes unique markers that are expected to be present in routinely analyzed human urine.
-Thus, when an authentic urine specimen is provided, it is expected that the components of the BioDetect™ test will be present.
+Aegis’s BioDetect™ test includes unique markers expected to be present in routinely analyzed human urine.
+Thus, when an authentic urine specimen is provided, it is expected the components of the BioDetect™ test will be present.
 BioDetect™ testing is included on all urine samples to improve a provider’s ability to identify samples that are not consistent with routinely analyzed human urine.
 The noncompliance to prescription medications in addition to an unexpected BioDetect™ result on an Aegis urine sample is always alarming.
-The chart below demonstrates the frequency of prescribed medication by class in samples with unexpected BioDetect™ Results at Aegis.
-The data includes a total of 836,785 urine samples collected from February 2021 to March 2022, with 4,871 (0.6%) samples reporting with unexpected BioDetect™ results.
+The chart below demonstrates the frequency of the top 10 prescribed medications by class in samples with unexpected BioDetect™ results at Aegis.
+The data includes a total of 1,969,559 urine samples collected from January 2022 to October 2023, with 8960 (0.45%) samples reporting with unexpected BioDetect™ results.

-The results below represent an Aegis urine sample in a pain management setting that reflect noncompliance with prescribed medications.
-The sample has concomitant unexpected BioDetect™ results demonstrating inconsistency with routinely analyzed human urine informing the provider that the drug results cannot be applied to objectively assess medication compliance.
-The unexpected BioDetect™ results provide direction to identify diversion or substance use and to determine causes of non-adherence.3 The Opioid Epidemic is particularly impactful on those requiring chronic opioid therapy to manage debilitating pain, where medication non-adherence and substance use may go unnoticed, and individuals receiving treatment may be at risk for negative outcomes.2 Data accumulated by the U.S. Department of Health and Human Services (HHS) from 2019 showed that over 1 million individuals had an opioid use disorder in the past year, over 10 million individuals misused prescription opioids, and over 70,000 individuals died from drug overdose.
-HHS reported approximately 75% of all drug overdose deaths in 2020 involved an opioid.7 Though progress has been made over the past few years to curtail the epidemic, it has been stymied by the COVID-19 pandemic and has led to an unfortunate uptick in overdoses and hospitalizations secondary to opioid use.5 Growing availability of novel psychoactive substances (NPS), including designer opioids, has further complicated this issue, as use of substances of varying concentrations and strengths can significantly increase the risk for overdose when taken in combination with prescription drugs.
+The results below represent an Aegis urine sample in a pain management setting that reflects noncompliance with prescribed medications.
+The sample has concomitant unexpected BioDetect™ results demonstrating inconsistency with routinely analyzed human urine informing the provider the drug results cannot be applied to objectively assess medication adherence.
+The unexpected BioDetect™ results provide direction to identify diversion or substance use and to determine causes of non-adherence.6 The opioid epidemic is particularly impactful on those requiring chronic opioid therapy to manage debilitating pain, where medication non-adherence and substance use may go unnoticed, and individuals receiving treatment may be at risk for negative outcomes.5 Data accumulated by the U.S. Department of Health and Human Services (HHS) from 2020 showed 1.6 million individuals had an opioid use disorder, over 10 million individuals misused prescription opioids, and over 70,000 individuals died from drug overdose.
+HHS reported approximately 75% of all drug overdose deaths in 2020 involved an opioid.7 Though progress has been made over the past few years to curtail the epidemic, there still remains an unfortunate uptick in overdoses and hospitalizations secondary to opioid use.8 Growing availability of novel psychoactive substances (NPS), including designer opioids, has further complicated this issue, as use of substances of varying concentrations and strengths can significantly increase the risk for overdose when taken in combination with prescription drugs.
 As providers navigate this landscape, identification of sample substitution or synthetic urine is of particular importance to guide their treatment decisions.

 Opioid Use Disorder (OUD)/Substance Use Disorder (SUD)

-The Aegis report below illustrates a urine sample collected at an SUD clinic with both unexpected BioDetect™ results and noncompliance of prescribed buprenorphine and naloxone above our upper limit of quantification, and buprenorphine with low metabolites.
-The individual that submitted this sample may have substituted the specimen in an effort to mask the presence of another ingested substance.
+The Aegis report below illustrates a urine sample collected at an SUD clinic with unexpected BioDetect™ results, prescribed buprenorphine and naloxone above our upper limit of quantification, and buprenorphine with low metabolites.
+The individual that submitted this sample may have substituted the specimen to mask the presence of another ingested substance.
 These findings may suggest post collection addition of the buprenorphine/naloxone product to the urine in an effort to appear compliant.
 Without BioDetect™, the possibility of relapse in addition to noncompliance may not have been considered and the risk for negative outcomes may have been missed.
 Due to the inclusion of the BioDetect™ testing on this sample, the provider had additional information to guide risk stratification and to consider possible referral for additional treatment.
 Identification of appropriate medication use, substance misuse, and medication diversion is of particular importance and is a key to both effective care and mitigation of risk for overdose.
 The rate of increase in adults in the US with substance use disorder is startling as it doubled from 20.4 million people in 2019 to 40 million people in 2020.9 The 2022 National Survey on Drug Use and Health (NSDUH) now reporting 48.7 million people aged 12 or older (or 17.3 percent of the population) met criteria for having a substance use disorder.10

-Many individuals with mental illness fail to take their medication because of their lack of awareness of their illness or due to side effects of the prescribed therapy.
+Many individuals with mental illness fail to take their medication because of their lack of awareness of their illness or due to adverse effects of the prescribed therapy.
 Substitution of the urine sample may mask self-medication with a non-prescribed substance, diversion, or use of illicit substances, and if not recognized, could cause serious harm.
-Action can be taken to provide assistance to the individual that submitted the sample and the relationship between this individual and the provider can be enhanced when the results are used to improve communication.7 Mental illness is becoming more prevalent as 53 million adults in the US experienced any mental illness (AMI) in 20206 compared to 45 million adults in 20168, and 32.8% of American adults had at least one major depressive episode in 2020 compared to 7.8% of adults in 2019.9 The information offered by BioDetect™ allows providers to appropriately assess and treat each individual specifically in the behavioral health setting.
+Action can be taken to provide assistance to the individual that submitted the sample and the relationship between this individual and the provider can be enhanced when the results are used to improve communication.11 Mental illness is becoming more prevalent as 59.3 million adults in the US experienced any mental illness (AMI) in 202210 compared to 45 million adults in 201612, and 8.3% (21 million) of American adults had at least one major depressive episode in 2021 compared to 7.8% of adults in 2019.13 The information offered by BioDetect™ allows providers to appropriately assess and treat each individual specifically in the behavioral health setting.